PF2-pasteur-fr/checkMyIndex/README.md

 * the number of samples
 * the desired multiplexing rate (i.e. number of samples per lane)
-* the possibility to use some indexes several times
-* the possibility to use some index combinations several times
+* the constraint on the indexes (none, use each one or each combination only once)

 ## Input indexes file